Macross Plus Anime Review

 Notes and Trivia

 This review covers the OAV version of Macross Plus.
 The movie version cuts some material, adds other bits, and makes minor changes to the story.
-It is covered in a separate review.
+The differences are covered in a separate review.

-The Macross Plus story is based on the long-running Macross series that began with the original Macross TV series (which was commandeered for the first part of Robotech).
+Macross Plus is part of the long-running Macross franchise that began with the original Macross TV series in the early '80s (which was commandeered for the first part of Robotech).
 The setting will be recognizable to Robotech fans, but differs greatly from later parts of that saga.

 US DVD Review